data-solution-automation-engine/data-solution-framework/100_Overview/Data Integration Framework - Overview.md

 - Reference Solution Architecture; the default Data Warehouse / Information Hub architecture

-- Reference Technical Architecture; the most common technical requirements relevant to the solution architecture
+- Reference Technical Architecture; this artefact documents the common technical requirements relevant to the solution architecture.

 - Design Patterns; documentation templates for key design decisions.
 Design Patterns are centrally stored and managed and are publicly available in Confluence